runeunhjem/runeunhjem/README.md

 Front End Developer & Designer
 ------------------------------

+Hi there and welcome!
-Hi there.
-My name is Rune, and I am currently a student of Front End Development at Noroff School of Technology and Digital Media. \
+Just finished up a 2 year study of Front End Development at Noroff School of Technology and Digital Media. \
+Starting Backend studies in August at the same school \
 After 12 years at Elkjøp, I decided it was time for a career change, and I have always loved everything tech and science. \

-I made my first real subscripion based website back in the late '90's, and made an average of 30K NOK/mnth. \
-Unfortunately that was just about what the ISDN phone bill was as well every month, so it did not last to long. :) \
-I've made a music album available on Spotify, done sales, intervjues and for many years seller and department manager, computers at Elkjøp Ålesund.
+Made a music album available on Spotify, done sales, intervjues and for many years seller and department manager, computers at Elkjøp Ålesund. \

-Now it is all about Front End Development. \
+Last 2 years have been all about Front End Development. \
-Learning every day, hoping to soon join the real world of applicable coding.\
+Learned every day, hoping to soon join the real world of applicable coding. \
+Signed up for one more year of school, this time Backend Development to get the full grasp of how to deliver web solutions to customers. \
-School is scheduled to finish June 2024.\
+School is scheduled to start up again 13th of August 2024. \
-Available for hire.\
+No project to small.
+Available for hire. \
-Do not hesitate to contact me.
+Do not hesitate to contact me. \

 *   🌍  I'm based in Kristiansand, Norway
 *   🖥️  See my portfolio at [My Protfolio](http://portfolio1-ca.netlify.app/)
 *   ✉️  You can contact me at [runeunhjem@gmail.com](mailto:runeunhjem@gmail.com)
-*   🚀  Latest design and create project was [CGG](https://javascript-frameworks-ca-react.netlify.app/), an online store made using  React, and [DreamBids](https://runeunhjem-sp2.netlify.app/), an online auction house.
+*   🚀  Latest design and create project was  [Holidaze](https://rundev-holidaze.netlify.app/home), a travel/accommodations site made using React and Vite, [CGG](https://javascript-frameworks-ca-react.netlify.app/), an online store made using React, and [DreamBids](https://runeunhjem-sp2.netlify.app/), an online auction house.
-*   🧠  Just finished our JavaScript Frameworks Course Assignment, so atm we're in the middle of our Project Exam 2 due May 26th 2024.
+*   🧠  Just finished our Project Exam 2, so atm we're in the middle of our Portfolio due June 9th 2024.

 ### Skills